SkrFractals/RgbFractalGen/README.md

 - ->: The palettes will continuously shift forward in time, for example RGB would go GBR and then BRG and then back to RGB
 - ->: tends to appear as if the colors are spilling out from children to parents (when usual small Children Colors steps)
 - <-: Like -> but shifting backwards.
 RGB would become BGR, then GBR and then back to RGB
-- <-: tends to appear as if the colors were retreating inside from the parents into children (when usual small Children Colors steps)
+- <-: tends to appear as if the colors were retreating inside from the parents into children (when usual small Color Definition steps)
-- If you select Children Colors that use reverse color steps (that are larger than the number of colors in the palette, like 4 in RGB) then the hue shifts will appear to flow in opposite directions.
-If the pick combines both, then the colors will flow in both directions in these different parts.
+- If you select Color Definitions that use reverse color steps (that are larger than the number of colors in the palette, like 4 in RGB) then the hue shifts will appear to flow in opposite directions.
+- If the pick combines both, then the colors will flow in both directions in these different parts.

 Extra hue cycling speed